Making Chocolate Covered Strawberries with Children

 We had 4 things to buy but on the way in we saw these fabulous looking local strawberries.
 They looked a thousand times better than the regular boxed, overgrown, tasteless berries that have the texture of wet tissue paper.
 They smelled like cotton candy, the way real strawberries smell.
 We bought two quart size boxes and decided to make chocolate covered strawberries for her Mom and Dad, who were coming back that afternoon.

 We went home with 5 bags full of groceries, including 3 of the 4 things we actually went in for.

 Chocolate Covered Strawberries are among the easiest recipes to make with kids, even a 5 year old.
 And there’s so much to talk about when you’re in the process!

-First I told Lila about why I bought the local, small, ruby red berries rather than the orange ones from who-knows-where that are grown for transport.
-I had Lila smell both boxes of berries and she agreed that the ones we picked smelled much better.
+First I told my grand daughter about why I bought the local, small, ruby red berries rather than the orange ones from who-knows-where that are grown for transport.
+I had her smell both boxes of berries and she agreed that the ones we picked smelled much better.

 Then we talked about what kind of chocolate we would use (Ghirardelli semisweet chocolate chips) and why I melted the chocolate in a double boiler (because chocolate burns easily over direct heat).

 I added some vegetable shortening to the chocolate so it would dry firm, like chocolate candies — this is a short cut that you can use if you don’t want to go to the bother of tempering (too fussy to do with kids).
 It’s not as upscale as tempered chocolate, not as shiny, but it works.

 We talked about washing the berries and drying them so the melted chocolate would cling better.
 About waiting and having patience until the chocolate firmed up.